maekitalo/cxxtools/doc/serialization-howto.markdown

         *p >>= foo.stringMember;

 But since it is so common to have optional parameters, another variant of `getMember` is available.
-It expects a non const reference to a object as a second argument, which is filled and returns a boolean value, which indicates if it has found the value.
+It expects a non const reference to an object as a second argument, which is filled and it returns a boolean value, which indicates if it has found the value.
 So the above string member can be deserialized using:

     si.getMember("stringMember", foo.stringMember);

 In case the member is not found, the `foo.stringMember` is not touched at all.
-If you need to do something, when the member is not found, it is easy also:
+If you need to do something, when the member is not found, this can be easily achieved:

     if (!si.getMember("stringMember", foo.stringMember))
     {